HugoTian/MESI/README.md

 Implement MESI protocol using c++

-Implement MESI protocol using c++
 Test cases
 We have the following test cases:
 /***************************************/
 Test 1: Single Processor Read-Write Test
 In this test, a single processor loads from a location “A”.
 The cache miss initiates a “Read” and the cache state for this particular line changes from Invalid to Shared.
 The Processor now issues a store to the same location.
 This results in a cache hit and cache state now changes from shared to modified.
 This test is just to ensure the basic cache states.

 /***************************************/
 Test 2: Sequencial consistency test of 2 processor